 There is no doubt that we need to protect the natural environment.
 North Lanarkshire Council is committed to sustainability and operates a policy of active conservation.
 Many sites of importance to wildlife and biodiversity are being conserved, protected and enhanced.
 We value your comments on this and other related topics.
 Should you wish to learn more about our conservation work, please ask to speak to the Countryside Ranger Service based at the park.

 Drumpellier Country Park covers an area of 500 acres and comprises of two natural lochs (one of which is a Site of Special Scientific Interest (SSSI)), lowland heath, mixed woodlands and open grassland.
 The Monklands Canal lies towards the southern perimeter of the park.
 The lochs and the canal attract a large number of water birds, both resident and over-wintering migrants, and the loch shores and woodland floor provides an abundance of wild flora.
 The woodlands are also rich in bird life, small wild animals and many types of fungi.
 A network of paths makes for easy access to all areas of the park and many of these are suitable for wheelchairs and prams.

 Rangers from North Lanarkshire Council's countryside ranger service are based at the visitor centre in Drumpellier Park.
 They run a varied programme of events and activities throughout the year, normally on a Sunday.
 The rangers are available to give walks and talks to groups or clubs interested in wildlife and conservation.
 The service is also involved in supporting school projects dealing with the environment and associated topics, and welcomes enquiries from teaching staff for in-service training, etc.

-All our facilities are managed by a set of rules and regulations.
+All of our facilities are managed by a set of rules and regulations [81kb].

 Please use the 'contact us' box if you have any questions.
-For more information, see 'related articles' and 'download'.
+For more information, see 'related pages' and 'downloads'.